 ON THIS DAY NOT IN CAPITOL RECORDS HISTORY

 1978 - Benny Goodman returns to Carnegie Hall forty years and one day after his 1938 concert to celebrate the show's anniversary.
 Goodman puts together a big band, which includes George Benson on guitar, but does not recreate the first concert's playlist.
-A recording of the new show will be released in 1982.
+A recording of the new show would be released in 1982.

 1994 - The Northridge Earthquake hits the Los Angeles basin starting at 4:30:55 AM PST.
 Along with the unfortunate deaths that occurred, structural damage will cause the later demolition of the original Brown Derby restaurant on Vine Street and the closure of The Pacific Theater on Hollywood Boulevard.